Why and When Deep is Better than Shallow: Implementation-Agnostic State-Transition Model of Deep Learning: Details on Growth Rate Analysis

 \begin{namedcondition}{P1}[Equicontinuous Semigroup on Compact Domain Saturates] Assume $\xdom$ is compact.
 Suppose (at least) one of the following assumptions is satisfied: \begin{enumerate} \item[1.]
 Semigroup $\langle F \rangle$ is (pre)compact, \item[2a.]
 Semigroup $\langle F \rangle$ is equicontinuous, \item[2b.]
 Semigroup $\langle F \rangle$ is uniformly Lipschitz: $\lip \langle F \rangle < \infty$, or \item[2c.]
 Generators $F$ are non-expanding: $\lip F \le 1$. \end{enumerate} Then, closure semigroup $G:=\overline{\langle F\rangle}^{d_\infty}\subset C(\xdom,\xdom)$ is compact and equicontinuous, and for all $\eps>0$ and all $k$

 hence no dependence on $k$. \end{namedcondition}

 \begin{proof} If $\xdom$ is compact, then $C(\xdom,\xdom)$ is complete in $d_\infty$.
-So the closure of any precompact subset in $C(\xdom,\xdom)$ is compact.
-Besides, Arzelà–Ascoli yields if $\xdom$ is compact, then (1) any compact subset of $C(\xdom,\xdom)$ is equicontinuous, and (2) any equicontinuous subset is relatively compact (thus compact).
-(Namely, any subset in $C(\xdom,\xdom)$ with compact $\xdom$ is precompact $\iff$ compact $\iff$ equicontinuous.)
-Both Assumptions 1 and 2a are straightforward.
-Since uniform Lipschitz implies equicontinuous, Assumptions 2b and 2c are reduced to Assumption 2a.
-Hence each assumption implies $G$ is compact (and equicontinuous).
+Thus the closure of any precompact subset is compact.
+By the compact self-map version of Arzelà--Ascoli (\cref{thm:caa}), a family in \(C(\xdom,\xdom)\) is precompact in \(d_\infty\) if and only if it is equicontinuous.
+Assumption 1 gives compactness of \(G\) directly, and Assumption 2a gives it by Arzelà--Ascoli.
+Assumptions 2b and 2c imply 2a, since a uniform Lipschitz bound is a common modulus of continuity and non-expanding generators generate a non-expanding semigroup.
 Trivial inclusion $B(k,F)\subseteq G$ yields the bound, and compactness of $G$ gives finiteness of $N(G,\eps)$. \end{proof}

 \begin{example}[Rotations on Circle] Let $\xdom=\Sph^1$, $A \subset \Sph^1$ compact, and put $F:=\{R_\alpha \mid \alpha \in A\}$ (rotations).
-All are isometries, and the closure of the generated subgroup $\langle F \rangle$ is a compact torus (either a finite set or the full circle group depending on rational relations) contained in the rotation group $G=O(1)$, so \end{example}
+All are isometries, and the closure of the generated subgroup $\langle F \rangle$ is a compact torus (either a finite set or the full circle group depending on rational relations) contained in the rotation group $G=\mathrm{SO}(2)$, so \end{example}

 \begin{example}[Finite Isometry Group on Finite Set] If $\xdom$ is finite and $F\subset\mathrm{Iso}(\xdom)$, then $G$ is finite; $N(B(k,F),\eps)$ is bounded by $|G|$ for all $k$. \end{example}

 \begin{namedcondition}{P1'}[Contraction to Compact Invariant Set] Assume \begin{enumerate} \item (uniform contraction) \(\sup_{f\in F}\lip(f)\le c < 1\), \item (compact attractor) there exists a nonempty compact \(F\)-invariant set \(A \subset \xdom\) (i.e., \(f(A)\subset A\) for all \(f\in F\)), and \item (compact absorbing set) there exist $L \in \NN$ and bounded set $K \subset \xdom$ such that $f(\xdom) \subset K$ for all depth-$L$ map $f \in F^L$. \end{enumerate} Then for every \(\eps>0\) there exists